tvcsantos/muverse/README.md

 ## 📦 Packages

-μVERSE provides three packages for different use cases:
+μVERSE provides three packages for different use cases.
+For more details, see the individual package READMEs.

 ### [@muverse/core](packages/core)